revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 ## List

 1.What is a list in python?
 Is list and Array both are same?
-If not, then tell how they both are different?
+If not, how list and array are different?

 <details><summary> <b>Show Answer</b> </summary>